ericallam/docrails/guides/source/classic_to_zeitwerk_howto.md

 The classic autoloader is able to autoload `VAT` because its input is the name of the missing constant, `VAT`, invokes `underscore` on it, which yields `vat`, and looks for a file called `vat.rb`.
 It works.

 The input of the new autoloader is the file system.
-Give the file `vat.rb`, Zeitwerk invokes `camelize` on `vat`, which yields `Vat`, and expects the file to define the constant `Vat`.
+Given the file `vat.rb`, Zeitwerk invokes `camelize` on `vat`, which yields `Vat`, and expects the file to define the constant `Vat`.
 That is what the error message says.

 Fixing this is easy, you only need to tell the inflector about this acronym: